Lay Lady Lay! 🥚🥚🥚

 Here at Appletons we use fake eggs (we like the wooden ones) to encourage our girls where to lay.
 When POL pullets get ready to start laying place a couple of fake eggs in one of the nest boxes to show them where to lay.
 This will give them the idea that the boxes are "the place" to lay their eggs.
 Hens are often visit the nest boxes that eggs and hens are already occupying.

-So, on that enriched note, we wish you all a good winter and keep feeding your chooks well.
+On that nutritional note, we wish you all a good winter and keep feeding your chooks well.
 Remember feeding your birds a complete nutritionally balanced feed containing animal proteins will provide your girls with all they need to lay incredible eggs.
 Happy, healthy hens are productive hens!